nikhilniky/Prompt-engineering/README.md

 # Prompt Engineering Notes and Ideas
+Prompt Engineering can be learned by asking chatgpt provide ways to prompt this
 ## About

 This repository contains my notes and ideas related to Prompt Engineering, which I am learning from the Vanderbilt University course and other online resources.